Crghilardi/ForestBiometrics.jl/docs/src/index.md

 # Types

-ForestBiometrics creates a type `HeightDiameter` that holds an equation form and its parameters.
+ForestBiometrics creates a type `HeightDiameter` that holds an equation form and its parameters for estimating a tree height given a diameter at a fixed height(usually 4.5 feet).

     struct HeightDiameter <: Function
     formula::Function